forkcms/documentation/installation/index.md

 ![Installation started](https://raw.github.com/forkcms/documentation/master/installation/assets/started_install.jpg)

 > Don't panic if you experience problems during the installation.
-Start by taking a look in our [Frequently Asked Questions](faq).
+Start by taking a look at our [Frequently Asked Questions](faq).